ZeroDumb/ethics-journal/src/content/blog/vibe-scraper-incident.md

 - Is this legal?
 - Could this be seen as theft or copyright issues?
-- Just because you can easily see the listings (even without using inspect, like Bob) which i mean, why not just open each tab and just view the listings, it is a puvlic facing, non-gated, directory.
+- Just because you can easily see the listings (even without using inspect, like Bob) which I mean, why not just open each tab and view the listings, it is a public facing, non-gated, directory.

 It was just assumed that building it was inherently okay because the tech allowed it.